lucasGabrielDeAA/node-typescript/README.md

 This project contains a little demonstration of **How to Typescript your Node app**.

-If you just want to clone this repository, and run the application, follow this steps.
+If you just want to clone this repository, and run the application, follow these steps.

 ```
   git clone https://github.com/lucasGabrielDeAA/node-typescript && cd node-typescript